ShehabEldeenAyman/RDF2TSS/readme.md

 * The JSON-LD context for the time series points is prepared but currently commented out to be added later at a higher level.
 * The `tss` namespace refers to a custom vocabulary for time series snippets.

----

-If you'd like, I can help you format or expand this documentation further!